 The underwriters are offering the notes subject to various conditions.
-The underwriters expect to deliver the notes to purchasers on or about September 21, 2021, through the book-entry facilities of The Depository Trust Company, or DTC, and its direct or indirect participants including Euroclear SA/NV, or Euroclear, and Clearstream Banking, société anonyme, or Clearstream, Luxembourg.
+The underwriters expect to deliver the notes to purchasers on or about September 21, 2021.
+The notes have been accepted for clearance through the clearing systems of Euroclear Bank SA/NV, as operator of the Euroclear System, or Euroclear, and Clearstream Banking, société anonyme, or Clearstream, Luxembourg.